Shizhti/calculate_video_duration_linux/README.md

 Options:
--r        Recursively process video files in subdirectories -a        Include videos in hidden files and folders -h, --help Display this help information
+-r        Recursively process video files in subdirectories -a        Include videos in hidden files and folders -p, --pwd Calculate the video duration in the current directory -h, --help Display this help information
 If no folder path is provided, the program will prompt for input.
 ```